ai/ssdeploy/README.md

     ```sh
     npm i ssdeploy
     ```
-13. Create GitHub Actions workflow by calling:
+13. Create Github Actions workflow by calling:

     ```sh
     npx ssdeploy init
     ```
 14. Your project should build HTML files by `npm build` and put them to `dist/`.
-15. Push the project’s changes to GitHub Actions to start deploying.
+15. Push the project’s changes to Github Actions to start deploying.
-    Open **Actions** tab on GitHub to check out the process.
+    Open **Actions** tab on Github to check out the process.
 16. Go to **Cloud Run** at [Google Cloud] and find your server.
 Open it by clicking on the name and find the URL like `examplecom-hjv54hv.a.run.app`.
     Check that the website is working.